PeiyiXiong/HW4/README.md

             Destroy(other.gameObject);
         }
     }
-Decoupling Choice: PlayerController doesn't directly change the score or play audio; instead, it raises events (through GameEvents) to let other parts of the game know when the state changes.
-This means that the controller doesn't know anything about the UI, audio, or score systems; it just sends out "what happened," not "how to react."
+Decoupling Choice: PlayerController doesn't directly change the score or play audio; instead, it raises events through GameEvents to let other parts of the game know when the state changes.
+This means that the controller doesn't know anything about the UI, audio, or score systems.
 #### 2. View Layer: ScoreManager (Presentation & Feedback)
 The ScoreManager class is the View in the MVC pattern.
 It takes care of all the visual and auditory feedback for the game, like showing the score, the game over text, and sound effects.
 It also responds to events that the Controller (PlayerController) or other systems trigger.